hashicorp/consul/plugin/autopath/README.md

 ## Bugs

-When the *cache* plugin is enabled it is possible for pods in different namespaces to get the same answer.
+Replies from this plugin are not cached, as the *cache* plugin is configured after this one (see plugin.cfg).